Soneso/as-soroban-sdk/README.md

 soroban-env interface version 85899345971
 ```

-Additionally you must define the metadata for each function exported by your contract.
-In the upper example there is only one function named ```hello```.
+Additionally you must define the contract spec for each function exported by your contract.
+In the upper example there is only one function named `hello`.
 You must define the name, the arguments and the return value of the function, so that the host environment can execute it.

 ```json